veerendra2/veerendra2.github.io/content/posts/kubernetes-the-hard-way-2.md

       - "*"
 EOF
 ```
-The kube-api server authenticates to the Kubelet as the "kubernetes" user using the client certificate as defined by the `--kubelet-client-certificate` flag which have defined in kube-apiserver systemd unit file above.
+The kube-api server authenticates to the Kubelet as the "kubernetes" user using the client certificate as defined by the `--kubelet-client-certificate` flag which has been defined in the kube-apiserver systemd unit file above.

 Bind the `system:kube-apiserver-to-kubelet` ClusterRole to the kubernetes user: